alinagries/OverleafToolbox/README.md

 To choose between our features, execute src/ChooseFeature.xaml.
 The rest should be explained within the programm.

-_Be sure to only have one Chrome window open, else UiPath could fail the execution!_
+_Be sure to close your Chrome windows before execution.